FLORIDA WORKERS’ COMPENSATION TREATMENT IN THE AGE OF COVID-19

 30 DAYS TO REPORT

 Businesses are implementing new ways of managing work schedules.
 Take restaurants for example.
-Restaurants in Florida are only offering curbside and/or pickup type of food service.
+Restaurants in Florida are only offering curbside and/or pickup type of foodservice.
 These businesses are looking to socially distance per CDC guidelines to ensure the safety of all employees by reducing the workforce.
 Jack, a loyal cook trips and falls over a bowl that fell on the ground.
 He ends up injuring his low back.
 Jack panics and attempts to figure out what to do.
 His boss isn’t working during his shift and he and a waitress are the only two staff members at the store.
 Pre-COVID 19 the shift manager would most likely have been at the store.
 Jack would’ve reported the accident to him and made sure it was documented.
 Post COVID-19, LaBovick Law Group’s Florida Workers’ Compensation attorneys advise Jack to keep it simple and simply call/text and/or email his manager to report the accident.
 Make sure it’s documented.
 Jack has 30 days under the Florida Workers’ Compensation law to report the accident.
 If Jack’s boss is unavailable and doesn’t respond at least you have an email/text to prove it was reported.
-You can always call the following day if worse comes to worse.
+You can always call the following day if worse comes to worst.
 Regardless of what Jack does, it’s essential to report the accident within 30 days.

 DO I HAVE TO GET MEDICAL CARE WITHIN 14 DAYS OF A WORK ACCIDENT?